Review Process

 This page elaborates on the timeline of the submission process.
 The review process should be read first.

-1. A submission is received, and queued for executive editor review.
+1. A submission is received, and queued for review by Executive Editor-in-Chief.

-2. The executive editors take 1-2 days to decide if the manuscript is appropriate for the journal
+2. The Executive Editor-in-Chief takes 3-5 days to decide if the manuscript is appropriate for the journal.

-3. Once the senior editor, junior editor, and reviewers are assigned, it will take approximately 4-5 weeks to complete the first set of reviews
+3. Once the Student, Faculty, and Senior Reviewers are assigned, it will take approximately 4-6 weeks to complete their reviews.

-5. Shortly after all reviews are completed, a compilation of reviewer comments with a decision will be sent to the author.
+4. Shortly after all reviews are completed, the compilation of reviewer comments by the Senior Reviewer with a decision will be sent to the author by the Associate Editor.

-6. Depending on the decision, the author will have a set amount of time to return the manuscript with any changes.
+5. Depending on the decision, the author will have a set amount of time to return the manuscript with any requested changes.
 This process is variable because multiple rounds of editing may need to take place.

 Potential Outcomes of the Review Process